jrehor/kcc/README.md

  dt:d+t;dt           /date + time... = datetime!
 1981-02-01T12:34:56.789

- @dt                 /operations on temporal types is a complex subject for another day `T
+ @dt                 /operations on temporal types is a story for another day `T
 ```